 - Easy to input all the information.

-- Full instructions are given, as well as an example.
+- Full instructions are provided, along with an example.

 Bank Reconciliation